-Located about three miles off U.S. Route 1 in Stockton Springs, Fort Point State Park occupies a long peninsula with panoramic views of the Penobscot River and Penobscot Bay.
-On its 120 acres, the park features more than a mile of rocky shore, a tidal sandbar and a diverse habitat for a variety of plants and animals.
+Located about three miles off U.S. Route 1 in Stockton Springs, Fort Point State Park occupies a long peninsula with panoramic views of the Penobscot River, Stockton Harbor, and Penobscot Bay.
+On its 120 acres, the park features more than a mile of rocky shore, a tidal sandbar, and diverse habitat for various plants and animals.
 Opened in 1974, the park also includes Fort Pownall State Historic Site and the Fort Point Light Station.
 With waterfront picnic sites and charcoal grills, a pier, floats for fishing and boating, and access to a scenic bicycling loop, Fort Point State Park is a popular destination.

 The Fort Point Light, or Fort Point Light Station, is in Fort Point State Park in Stockton Springs.
-This light station has served as an active aid to navigation since 1835; the present lighthouse dates to 1857, and is listed on the National Register of Historic Places.
-The light station consists of a lighthouse with integrated keeper’s house, a barn, an oil house, and a bell house.
+This light station has served as an active aid to navigation since 1835.
+The present lighthouse dates to 1857.
+It is listed on the National Register of Historic Places.
+The light station consists of a lighthouse with an integrated keeper’s house, barn, oil house, and bell house.

 Sears Island is located off the coast of Searsport at the top of Penobscot Bay.
-The island is the largest undeveloped, uninhabited, causeway-accessible island on the eastern coast of the United States.
-Sears Island is a great place to explore, with sandy beaches, plenty of skipping rocks, extensive walking trails and a rich history that dates back thousands of years.
-Bar Harbor is about an hour car ride east, and both Camden and Bangor are about a half hour south and north, respectively.
+The island is the largest undeveloped, uninhabited, causeway-accessible island on the United States’ eastern coast.
+Sears Island is a great place to explore, with sandy beaches, plenty of skipping rocks, extensive walking trails, and a rich history that dates back thousands of years.
+Bar Harbor is about an hour car ride east, and both Camden and Bangor are about a half-hour south and north, respectively.
 Sears Island also offers spectacular views of Cape Jellison and Stockton Harbor.

 Sandy Point Beach